 - It's better to learn to manage change than to refuse it.

 Pause Breaks Are Necessary

 A pause can be voluntary or involuntary.
-If you're in tune with your intuition, you'll have a sense for when you need to hit the brakes or the gas.
+If you're in tune with your intuition, you'll have a sense of when you need to hit the brakes or the gas.
 If you're not in alignment with your intuition, the Universe may have to put you on hold until you learn your lessons.

-It's better to give into the pause than to fight it.
+It's better to give in to the pause than to fight it.
 Otherwise, the Universe may throw even more stuff at you until you are finally forced to pause.

 You must give yourself time for introspection.
 When you refuse introspection and working on your inner strength, then the only way you'll end up dealing with your issues is at rock bottom.
 Use introspection to avoid a total meltdown.

 When the Hanged Man appears, your projects may abruptly get put on pause.
 You might have to be on hiatus for a long time.
 During this pause is the time to assess your goals.
 If you don't want to feel stuck, then you have to do the necessary work to understand your position and how you got there in the first place.